karlentwistle/ruby_home/README.md

 ## Customization

-RubyHome ties to provide sane defaults for all services.
+RubyHome tries to provide sane defaults for all services.
 Customization of any of the options is possible.

 ```ruby
 require 'ruby_home'